If you’re serious about reaching your full running potential, then you’re in the right place.

-So, please don’t let running take over your life.
-Do not take running too seriously (unless you are professional athletes making a living out of it).
+Don’t let running take over your life.
+Don’t take running too seriously (unless you are a professional athlete and it’s how you make your living).

-So, please, feel free to make as many mistakes.
-After all, failure is not such a bad thing—unless, of course, you’re letting it hold you back from doing what you have to do.
+I encourage you to make as many mistakes as possible.
+After all, failure is not a bad thing unless you’re letting it hold you back from pursuing your goals.

-My best recommendation is to keep track of what you do on the running track, and the kitchen is to keep a daily journal.
+My best recommendation is to keep track of what you do on the running track, and the key is to keep a daily journal.

 “The secret of success is consistency of purpose.” -Benjamin Disraeli

-In the end, what separates between an average runner and a great athlete is, without a shadow of a doubt, consistency.
+What separates and distinguishes an average runner from a great athlete is, without a shadow of a doubt, consistency.

-But they amount to nothing if you do not practice them (or at least, some of them) on a consistent basis.
+The training guidelines above are some of the best in the world, but they amount to nothing if you don’t practice them (or at least, some of them) on a consistent basis.

-In fact, I’d go as far as to claim that consistency is the crane of success.
-It’s the most vital piece of every training program and any other worthy long life pursuit.
+Consistency is the key to success.
+It’s the most vital piece of every training program and any other worthy lifelong pursuit.

-Without consistency, you are not going to build your endurance.
+Without consistency, you’re not going to build your endurance.

-You are not going to achieve any running/health goals.
+You’re not going to achieve your running/health goals.

-See, knowledge is one thing.
-But applying that knowledge in the real world on a consistent basis is an entirely different beast.
+Knowledge is one thing, but applying knowledge in the real world, on a consistent basis, is an entirely different beast.